b3hr4d/eth_payment_tutorial/README.md

 3. **Check the Output**: After confirming, you should see a transaction hash.
    ![Alt text](assets/deposit_result.png)

-## Step 5: Wait for Transaction Confirmation and Verify Payment
+## Step 5: Wait for Transaction Confirmation

 In this step, we'll implement a mechanism to wait for transaction confirmations before verifying the payment inside the canister.